Glow-Worm Boiler: Review and Comparison With Worcester Bosch

-Glow-Worm having been producing boilers since 1934 and now produce a full range of combi, heat-only and system boilers.
+Glow-Worm have been manufacturing boilers since 1934 and now produce a full range of combi boilers, heat-only boilers, and system boilers.

-As an example, you’ll be able to pick up the Ultimate 3 30kw for around £800.
+As an example, you’ll be able to pick up the Ultimate 3 30kW for around £800 (boiler only).
 And, for a boiler with a 10-year manufacturer’s warranty, that’s a good deal.

-Compare that with a Worcester 30i combi, which is likely to cost around £1,000.
-Naturally, that’s going to make around £200 difference to the overall cost of installation, when you compare the two boilers directly using a local installer.
+Compare that with a Worcester Greenstar 4000 combi boiler, which is likely to cost around £1,200.
+Naturally, that’s going to make a difference of around £400 to the overall cost of installation, considering the two boilers are installed by a local heating engineer.

-As you may have noticed above, we’ve picked the Ultimate 3 Glow-Worm boiler for example’s sake.
-And, that’s mainly due to the fact that there’s a 10-year warranty on offer, comparable to the Worcester 30i.
+As you may have noticed above, we’ve picked the Ultimate 3 boiler for example’s sake.
+And, that’s mainly due to the fact that there’s a 10-year warranty on offer, comparable to the Greenstar 4000.

 If you’ve read our other boiler reviews, you’ll know we never recommend a boiler that comes with less than 2-years warranty, and we prefer 5+, and you’ll get 10 straight up with Worcester here.

 The fact is, the boiler makes up around 50% of the installation cost.
 So, if it fails, it’s not simply a case of buying a new boiler, you’re paying for labour all over again.